Hybrid Quantum Physics-informed Neural Network: Towards Efficient Learning of High-speed Flows: Conclusion

-For problems with non-harmonic solutions (Sec. \ref{sec:shock}), classical models significantly outperform quantum models.
-Hybrid models correct for overshoot and under-damped oscillations presented by quantum models (Fig. \ref{fig:fig5}), but are only intermediate in terms of accuracy as they suffer from large variance in training loss due to classical and quantum sub-models.
-With sufficient parameterization, hybrid models may be able to match the performance of classical models (Fig. \ref{fig:fig6}d).
-Trainability varies from medium--high (Sec. \ref{sec:shock}) to low (Sec. \ref{sec:foil}), depending on the complexity of the problem.
+In conclusion, the HQPINN is a highly dependable, problem agnostic architecture that can adapt useful features from both classical and quantum sub-networks.
+Based on our benchmarked study, we find that the HQPINN is currently limited by the relatively small scale of quantum sub-network which is unable to cope with more complex shock features of the aerofoil problem, which degrades the overall performance.
+Nevertheless, with rapid progress in quantum technologies, larger scale quantum hardware will eventually be realized and we believe hybrid PINN architectures will eventually find use in broad applications, especially where the nature of the solution is not known \emph{a-priori}.

-In conclusion, the HQPINN excels at problems with harmonic solutions, combining the best accuracy, trainability and scalability features from both classical and quantum networks.
-However, the HQPINN appears ill-suited for difficult problems with shocks and discontinuous solutions, with poor trainability for more complex problems.
-Hybrid PINN architectures may find use in applications where the nature of the solution is not known \emph{a-priori}.
 In practice, a hybrid classical-quantum architecture can be implemented in a CPU-QPU environment, leveraging the capabilities of the latest quantum chips and processors in the pipeline, such as Google's Willow \cite{Acharya2024} and Microsoft's Majorana I \cite{Aghaee2025}.
-Specifically, the quantum processing unit (QPU) can efficiently process the quantum layer for harmonic components, while the CPU handles the classical layer for non-harmonic components.
+Realistically, the quantum processing unit (QPU) can efficiently process the quantum layer for harmonic components, while the CPU handles the classical layer for non-harmonic components.
 Future work may include adaptive weight balancing between classical and quantum sub-network layers, use of GPU-accelerated classical simulation of quantum models and fault-tolerant quantum hardware as they become available.